-Table 36.
+Table 37.
 Setup Utility - NIC Configuration Screen Fields

 Setup Item Options Help Text Comments Wake on LAN (PME) Enabled Disabled Enables or disables PCI PME function for Wake on LAN capability from LAN adapters.
 Enables/disables PCI/PCIe PME# signal to generate Power Management Events (PME) and ACPI Table entries required for Wake on LAN (WOL).
-However, note that this will enable WOL only with an ACPI-capable Operating System which has the WOL function enabled.
-PXE 1GbE Enabled Option ROM Disabled This selection is to enable/disable the 1GbE PXE Option ROM that is used by all Onboard and IO Module 1 GbE controllers.
-Onboard/IOM NIC PXE This option is grayed out and not accessible if the discs Option ROM is enabled.
-It can co-exist with the 10 GbE PXE Option ROM, the 10 GbE FCoE Option ROM, or with an InfiniBand controller Option ROM.
-Disabled If the 1GbE PXE Option ROM is disabled, and no other Option ROM is enabled, the system cannot perform a Network Boot and cannot respond for Wake-on-LAN.
-This 1GbE PXE option does not appear unless there is a 1 GbE NIC installed in the system as an Onboard or IO Module NIC.
+However, note that this will enable WOL only with an ACPIcapable Operating System that has the WOL function enabled.

-Setup Item Options Help Text Comments PXE 10GbE Enable This selection is to enable/disable the 10GbE PXE Option ROM that is used by all Onboard and IO Module 10 GbE controllers.
-Enabled Enable/Disable Onboard/IOM NIC PXE This option is grayed out and not accessible if the discs Option ROM is enabled or the 10 GbE FCoE Option ROM is enabled.
-It can co-exist with the 1 GbE PXE Option ROM or with an InfiniBand controller Option ROM.
-Option ROM Disabled Option ROM Load.
-If the 10GbE PXE Option ROM is disabled, and no other Option ROM is enabled, the system cannot perform a Network Boot and cannot respond for Wake-on-LAN.
-This 10GbE PXE option does not appear unless there is a 10 GbE NIC installed in the system as an Onboard or IO Module NIC.
-FCoE 10GbE Enabled Option ROM Disabled Onboard/IOM NIC FCoE This selection is to enable/disable the 10GbE FCoE Option ROM that is used by all Onboard and IO Module 10 GbE controllers capable of FCoE support.
-At the present time, only the Intel [®] 82599 10 Gigabit SFP+ NIC supports FCoE for this family of server boards.
-Enabled Disabled This option is grayed out and not accessible if the 10GbE PXE Option ROM is enabled or if the discs Option ROM is enabled.
-It can co-exist with the 1GbE PXE Option ROM or with an InfiniBand controller Option ROM.
-If the FCoE Option ROM is disabled, and no other Option ROM is enabled, the system cannot perform a Network Boot and cannot respond for Wake-on-LAN.
-This FCoE option does not appear unless there is a FCoE-capable 10GbE NIC installed in the system as an Onboard or IO Module NIC. l 1GbE/10GbE Onboard/IOIVI NIC discs This selection is to enable/disable the discs Option ROM that is used by all Onboard and IO Module 1 GbE and 10 GbE controllers.
-Enabled Disabled This option is grayed out and not accessible if the 1 GbE or 10GbE PXE Option ROM is enabled or if the 10 GbE FCoE Option ROM is enabled.
-It can co-exist with an InfiniBand controller Option ROM.
+Setup Item Options Help Text Comments PXE 1GbE Option ROM Enabled Disabled Enable/Disable Onboard/IOM NIC PXE Option ROM Load.
+This selection is to enable/disable the 1GbE PXE Option ROM that is used by all Onboard and IO Module 1GbE controllers.
+This option is grayed out and not accessible if the discs Option ROM is enabled.
+It can co-exist with the 10GbE PXE Option ROM, the 10GbE FCoE Option ROM, or with an InfiniBand controller Option ROM.
+If the 1GbE PXE Option ROM is disabled, and no other Option ROM is enabled, the system cannot perform a Network Boot and cannot respond for Wake-on-LAN.
+This 1GbE PXE option does not appear unless there is a 1GbE NIC installed in the system as an Onboard or IO Module NIC. iSCSI 1GbE/10GbE Option ROM Enabled Disabled Enable/Disable Onboard/IOM NIC discs Option ROM Load.
+This selection is to enable/disable the discs Option ROM that is used by all Onboard and IO Module 1GbE and 10GbE controllers.
+This option is grayed out and not accessible if the 1GbE or 10GbE PXE Option ROM is enabled or if the 10GbE FCoE Option ROM is enabled.
+It can coexist with an InfiniBand controller Option ROM.
 If the discs Option ROM is disabled, and no other Option ROM is enabled, the system cannot perform a Network Boot and cannot respond for Wake-on-LAN.
 This discs option does not appear unless there is a discs-capable NIC installed in the system as an Onboard or IO Module NIC.
+Onboard NIC1 Type None Information only.
+Intel[®] 82574 Single-Port Gigabit Ethernet Controller Intel[®] 1350 Dual-Port Gigabit Ethernet Controller Intel[®] 1350 Quad-Port Gigabit Ethernet Controller Intel[®] 1540 Dual-Port X540 10 Gigabit RJ-45 Controller Mellanox ConnectX-3 Single-Port InfiniBand FD14 Controller